PyConZA/pyconza2020-bbb-record-manip/README.md

 ``scripts/obfuscate_chat.py`` - A crude script to replace names in the chat logs (sender name and any exact references in the messages)

+``scripts/popcorn2srt.py`` - A cruder script to convert chat logs into srt-format subtitles